Poor relief: A new approach

-A system to support individuals who were willing to work, but who were having difficulty in finding employment, was established by the Act of 1576.
-As provided for in this, Justices of the Peace were authorized to provide any town which needed it with a stock of flax, hemp, or other materials on which paupers could be employed and to erect a "house of correction" in every county for the punishment of those who refused work.
+A system to support individuals who were willing to work, but who were having difficulty in finding employment, was established by the Poor Act 1575.
+As provided for in this, justices of the peace were authorized to provide any town which needed it with a stock of flax, hemp, or other materials on which paupers could be employed and to erect a "house of correction" in every county for the punishment of those who refused work.
 This was the first time Parliament had attempted to provide labour to individuals as a means to combat the increasing numbers of "vagabonds".

-Two years after the Act of 1576 was passed into law, yet more dramatic changes were made to the methods to fight vagabondage and to provide relief to the poor.
-The Act of 1578 transferred power from the Justices of the Peace to church officials in the area of collecting the new taxes for the relief of poverty established in the Act of 1572.
+Two years after the Poor Act 1575 was passed into law, yet more dramatic changes were made to the methods to fight vagabondage and to provide relief to the poor.
+The Act of 1578 transferred power from the justices of the peace to church officials in the area of collecting the new taxes for the relief of poverty established in the Vagabonds Act 1572.
 In addition, this Act of 1578 also extended the power of the church by stating that "vagrants were to be summarily whipped and returned to their place of settlement by parish constables."
 By eliminating the need for the involvement of the Justices, law enforcement was streamlined.